Program

 Concurrent 11 - Time to deliver: modern methods of construction

-This session will explore the transformative impact of modern methods of construction and how it is revolutionising the construction industry by enhancing efficiency, sustainability, and adaptability.
+This session will explore the transformative impact of modern methods of construction (MMC) and how it is revolutionising the construction industry by enhancing efficiency, sustainability, and adaptability.

 Quality and performance